Logo of Restaurant Waste Disposal

 Understanding Local Regulations and Compliance

 Navigating the regulatory landscape is a key component of grease management in Chesterfield.
-The St. Louis MSD has strict guidelines to prevent Fats, Oils, and Grease (FOG) from entering the public sewer system, where it can solidify and cause major blockages, leading to sanitary sewer overflows1 4.
+The St. Louis MSD has strict guidelines to prevent Fats, Oils, and Grease (FOG) from entering the public sewer system, where it can solidify and cause major blockages, leading to sanitary sewer overflows.
 These rules are enforced through local city codes and health department inspections.
 Non-compliance can result in significant fines, mandatory corrective actions, and even operational shutdowns in severe cases.
 Therefore, partnering with a certified and knowledgeable service provider who understands MSD's reporting and documentation requirements is not just convenient-it's a strategic business decision for risk management.

 The Importance of Professional Service and Proper Disposal

 While some minor interior basket cleaning can be handled in-house, the full pumping and cleaning of a grease trap or interceptor is a job for certified professionals.
-These experts use specialized vacuum trucks to remove all contents-grease, oils, food solids, and wastewater-from the trap4.
-Crucially, licensed providers then transport this waste to approved facilities for proper recycling or disposal, such as rendering plants or wastewater treatment centers1.
+These experts use specialized vacuum trucks to remove all contents-grease, oils, food solids, and wastewater-from the trap.
+Crucially, licensed providers then transport this waste to approved facilities for proper recycling or disposal, such as rendering plants or wastewater treatment centers.
 This chain of custody is vital for compliance; improper disposal is illegal and can lead to severe penalties.
 Keeping detailed service records, including invoices and waste manifests from your provider, is your best defense during an audit or inspection, proving that you've adhered to responsible disposal practices.

 Best Practices for Kitchen Grease Control